pascalhubacher/HitachiBlockAPI/README.md

 `#set logging level`<br />
 `logger.setLevel(logging.INFO)`<br />
 `#logger.setLevel(logging.DEBUG)`<br />
-If you use the Configuration RestAPI / Ops Center API then use port 23451<br />
+If you use the Configuration Manager REST API / Ops Center API then use port 23451<br />
 `storage = RestAPI(fqdn_ip='10.10.10.10', port=23451, username='[user]', password='[password]')`<br />
 If you have more than one storage registerd then you have to specify with which one you want to work with In the following example the first element is chosen.